gavhu10/pico-fido/README.md

   build/partition_table/partition-table.bin 0x20000 build/FIDO-Cardputer.bin
 ```

+I have not managed to get it to work with M5 Launcher yet.
+However, YMMV.

 ## Credits
 FIDO Cardputer is built heavily on [Pico FIDO](https://github.com/polhenarejos/pico-fido)
 and started of as a fork of it.